andrasq/node-qfifo/README.md

 ### fifo.eof

 Set when zero bytes are read from the file, cleared otherwise.
+If the fifo is appended, a future `getline` will read the data and clear the eof flag.

 See Also